Barack & Szilva Étterem in Budapest, Hungary

 The colorful Sauteed Foie Gras

 Although I don’t often eat Sautéed Foie Gras (5800 Ft or about $15.99), when I saw it on the menu, I knew I had to order it.
 This luxurious and flavorful dish, consisting of duck liver, lamb’s lettuce, toasted hazelnuts, grapes, and a Tokaji wine vinaigrette, was too tempting to pass up.
-And, when I saw the colorful plate placed in front of me, I knew I had made the right choice.
+And when I saw the colorful plate in front of me, I knew I had made the right choice.

 The star of the dish, the foie gras, was as fatty and rich as always.
 The melt-in-your-mouth texture was divine, almost indescribable if you have never had it before.
 My only critique of the foie gras was that I wished it had a harder sear for added texture.

 Mixed in were toasted hazelnuts, grapes, and cherry tomatoes.
-Each ingredient was simple on its own, but all played an important role in complementing the rich and fatty foie gras.
+Each ingredient was simple, but all played an important role in complementing the rich and fatty foie gras.
 The grapes added a touch of sweetness, the cherry tomatoes added a hint of tartness, and the toasted hazelnuts added a crunchy, nutty flavor.
-All of these ingredients were crucial in the success of this dish.
-And, in the end, the combination of textures and flavors made this dish truly great.

 Paprika Chicken

 Hidden under the sauce was a boneless chicken breast with the drumette attached.
-I believe this is called airline or statler chicken.
+I believe this is called airline or Statler chicken.
 The chicken was tender and moist, almost to the point where it wanted to shred, but it still maintained its texture.
-What I enjoyed about the chicken was how I could taste all the flavors of the meat without any of the seasonings or sauces overpowering its flavor.
-More so, I thought the paprika sauce complemented and enhanced the texture and flavor of the chicken.

-Served along with the chicken was a generous portion of homemade spaetzle covered in chopped parsley.
-Spaetzle, a type of dumpling made with eggs, is common in Hungary.
-The spaetzle were tender, spongy, and creamy in texture with a fresh and delicious flavor that could only have resulted from being handmade.
-I also enjoyed the combination of the spaetzle and the rich, smoky sauce.
-While simple, the care and attention put into making these dumplings was evident in every bite.
+A generous portion of homemade spaetzle covered in chopped parsley was served along with the chicken.
+Spaetzle, a type of egg noodle, is common in Hungary.
+The spaetzle was tender, spongy, and creamy in texture, with a fresh and delicious flavor that could only have resulted from being handmade.

 Service

-Service in Eastern Europe can often be slow and indifferent, but that was not the case at Barack & Szilva Étterem.
+Eastern European service can often be slow and indifferent, but that was not true at Barack & Szilva Étterem.
 The service here was on point and very attentive, with our server taking and giving out plates and cutlery with each course.
-He also made sure to clean up quickly after each course.
-Despite being a busy night, and without a reservation, I appreciated the attention of the staff and servers given to each guest.

 Conclusion

-I am glad I stumbled upon Barack & Szilva Étterem, a Hungarian restaurant located in Budapest’s Jewish Quarter.
-On a cold and rainy night, the cozy and warm dining room, along with its lively atmosphere, was the perfect choice for me.
 While not the most affordable option in Budapest, the restaurant stood out from the rest with its bright and bold flavors.
-And, the service was fantastic with a keen attention to detail.
+And the service was fantastic, with a keen attention to detail.
 While there are many great dining options in Budapest, I would not hesitate to return to Barack & Szilva Étterem.

 Pros